dm192/ATRI-Core/en_US/README.md

 # ATRI-Core
-Realization and Implementation of ATRI in Reality
+Concept and Implementation of Real-life ATRI

 -------------